modmore/docs/en/01_Commerce/v1/01_Getting_Started/03_Product_Catalog.md

         - Design E
         - Design F

 All designs will have a set of sizes that are available for selection on that product page.
-Those sizes are the products in Commerce, with their own price and stock.
+You will manage the general catalog page through the resources, while the sizes are the products in Commerce, with their own price and stock.
+The Products TV lets you manage a one-dimensional list of product variations.

+**About the Product Matrix:**

+> The Product Matrix TV works in a similar way to the Products TV, but instead of a one-dimensional list, it lets you define 2 properties and products are automatically created for the intersections of those properties.
+This is useful for a variety of use cases, but it's a bit more complex to get started with.
+If this is your first time working with Commerce, we'd recommend first getting to grips with the system using the Products TV.
+When you have that working, you can [learn more about the product matrix](../Product_Catalog/Product_Matrix) for more powerful product management.

 So let's start building.
 Install Collections, and create a sample resource structure for your shop, perhaps based on the sample above.
 Make sure to create a template for your categories, and a template for your product resources.